Inozemtsev Fyodor Ivanovich

 For two years, from 1939 to 1940, he visited the best clinics in Europe, and gained experience from leading European colleagues-surgeons.

-Inozemtsev Fedor Ivanovich left a significant mark in the development of surgery and anesthesiology in Russia.
+Inozemtsev Fyodor Ivanovich left a significant mark in the development of surgery and anesthesiology in Russia.
 The most significant achievements include:

-Fedor Ivanovich Inozemtsev made a significant contribution to the development of medical science, taking all the best that he could gather from foreign colleagues.
-His activity gave a significant impetus to the development of surgical and anesthesiological services in Russia.
+Fedor Ivanovich Inozemtsev made a significant contribution to the development of medical science, having adopted all the best that he could gather from foreign colleagues.
+His activity gave a significant impetus to the development of surgical and anesthesia services in Russia.

 The significance of the works of Sergei Petrovich Botkin (1832-1889) for national and world medicine can not be overestimated.
 Literally everyone in our country at least several times heard this name, even if he himself is far from medicine and never addressed to doctors.
-After all, everyone has heard about "Botkin's Disease" - hepatitis A, pathophysiology and causes of which were first described by Sergei Petrovich.
+After all, everyone heard about "Botkin's Disease" - hepatitis A, pathophysiology and the reasons for which were first described by Sergei Petrovich.

 Pirogov Nikolai Ivanovich (1810-1881) - Russian surgeon, the founder of the atlas of topographic anatomy (anatomy of mutual disposition), the founder of Russian military surgery and anesthesia (the science of pain management).

 Nikolai Ivanovich was born in Moscow.
 At the age of 14, he entered the Moscow State University for a medical faculty.
 At the age of 26 he was a doctor of medical sciences.
 After a while in St. Petersburg, he organized a hospital clinic, where he developed his own surgical methods of treatment, which led to amputation of the extremities rather than surgical techniques before him.

 Sklifosovsky Nikolai Vasilyevich (1836-1904) - the founder of military surgery of the abdominal cavity, the director of the Imperial Institute in St. Petersburg.